bpfarmer/Key/README.md

 - EC-25519 for Public/Private Key generation
 - ECDH for Shared-Key Agreement
 - ECDSA for signing
-- SHA-256 for MAC generation and verification.
+- SHA-256 for MAC generation and verification
+- AES-128 for encryption

 ####Running Locally####